-In our continued commitment to be active in the growth and development of figure skating, the Yarmouth Ice Club is a founding member of the Massachusetts Inter Club Council and a the New England Inter Club Council and is proud to have had many YIC members hold offices in both of these organizations.
+In the continued commitment to be active in the growth and development of figure skating, the Yarmouth Ice Club was a founding member of the Massachusetts Inter Club Council and the New England Inter Club Council and is proud to have had many YIC members hold offices in both of these organizations.
 We are also the home club for many members of several USFS National committees and numerous skating judges.

 The Skaters Fund